common law severance ontario

 When employment contracts cannot limit common law severance

 Many employment contracts contain termination clauses designed to limit severance to the ESA minimum.
-However, courts frequently invalidate these clauses where they violate ESA minimum standards, contain ambiguous wording, or attempt to waive statutory rights.
+Courts frequently invalidate these clauses where they violate ESA minimum standards, contain ambiguous wording, or attempt to waive statutory rights.
 Where a termination clause is found to be unenforceable, the employee may be entitled to full common law reasonable notice regardless of what the contract says.
-Even if your contract appears to limit severance, that limitation may not hold up.
+Even if your contract appears to limit severance, that limitation may not hold up, which is why the wording of your employment contract is one of the first things worth reviewing.

 What to do before accepting a severance offer

-• Confirm what is included in the offer — salary continuation, bonus, benefits, and any conditions
+• Confirm what is included in the offer, such as salary continuation, bonus, benefits, and any conditions.

 Frequently asked questions about common law severance in Ontario